andrlime/porygon/README.md

 ## Contents
 1. `celebi` is a Flask API which acts as a proxy to host "Lambda" functions that I don't want to put on AWS.
 2. `sunflora` is a makeshift frontend that hosted a game I made for a Games Studies class in Winter 2025.
 A future goal here is to build a compiler to transform folders of Markdown files and human-readable LLM API calls into a page-based text game through programatically generating React code.
-3. `espeon` is a Python interface to interact with an ESP-300 translation stage controller via USB instead of RS232 and abstract away the need to manually read and write bytes.
+3. `espeon` is a Python interface to interact with an ESP-300 translation stage controller via USB instead of RS232 and abstract away the need to manually read and write bytes through human-readable functions.
 4. `sealeo` is a C++ parallel programming project to reimplement channels and routines from the Go runtime in C++, with the intent to build scheduling and thread abstractions from the ground up.